A few news items and site updates for mid-September 2021.

 How can I watch Euro 2020 games on Canadian television?

 The full schedule for CTV and TSN's broadcasts has been posted on TSN's website.
 All games will air on at least one of TSN's five channels, while most games on Saturdays and Sundays will also air across Canada on CTV, which is available over-the-air in most major Canadian cities.
-All games from the round of 16 onwards will air on "the TSN network", meaning all four of TSN's regionally-focused feeds (TSN1, 3, 4 and 5).
+All games from the round of 16 onwards were originally listed as airing on "the TSN network", meaning all four of TSN's regionally-focused feeds (TSN1, 3, 4 and 5).

 Unless otherwise indicated, all times below are kickoff times, with TV coverage typically starting 30 to 60 minutes beforehand.